jfspps/BodyBand/README.md

 ## User interface flow

-+ Initially, an admin version (raw exercise, band stat, repetition and set pages) will be added temporarily for trials.
++ Initially, an admin version (raw exercise, band stat, repetition and set pages) will be added temporarily to test JDBC PreparedStatement queries and facilitate DB entry management.
-+ "New workout" ------>   "Muscle group" ------>   "Exercise" ------>  "Rep page"
++ "New workout" ------>   "Choose muscle group and exercise" ------>  "Rep page"
 + Previous workout --->  Date (calendar) --->  Summary -->--(Rep page)---^

 The Rep page is shared, with option for CRUD of reps and band stats.
 Additionally, the Exercise page will have menu bar to create, update and delete exercises.